-The presence or absence of melanoma cells in the lymph nodes is one of the most important prognostic factors we have, since it indicates what the melanoma might do in the future as well as the type of treatment you may need.
+The presence or absence of melanoma cells in the lymph nodes is one of the most important prognostic factors we have, since it indicates a high risk that the melanoma will spread to distant sites in the body.

 The Role of The Sentinel Lymph Node Biopsy (SLNB)

-- Melanoma is equal to or greater than 1.0mm
+- The melanoma is equal to or greater than 1.0mm in depth

-- Lymphovascular Invasion (seeing cancer cells in the lymphatic channels or blood vessels)
+- There is lymphovascular invasion (seeing cancer cells in the lymphatic channels or blood vessels)

-- Melanomas less than 0.76mm with no other risk features
+- The melanoma is less than 0.76mm with no other risk features

 - It is already known that melanoma is in the lymph nodes (Stage III)

-- It has spread to distant organs (Stage IV)
+- The melanoma has spread to distant organs (Stage IV)

-The SLNB has two parts, a radiology test called lymphatic mapping, and a surgical procedure.
-A wide local excision should also be performed at the same time.
+The SLNB has two parts, a radiology test called lymphatic mapping and a surgical procedure.
+A wide local excision is generally performed at the same time.

-- Wide Local Excision is a procedure in which the melanoma, including the biopsy site as well as an area of normal tissue around it (margins), is removed.
-It is recommended that lymphatic mapping and the sentinel lymph node biopsy be performed before the wide local excision is done.
+Wide Local Excision is a procedure in which the melanoma—including the biopsy site and an area of normal tissue around it (margins)—is removed.
+It is recommended that lymphatic mapping and the lymph node surgery be performed before the wide local excision is done.